teksi/wastewater/docs/en/user-guide/editing/connect_wastewater_network_elements.rst

 .. note:: Be aware of the 'VSA Erfassungsgrundsätze': A reach point from (rp_from_fk_wastewater_networkelement) should never be connected to another reach.

 For example, when you have a reach discharging directly into another one without a structure between the two, the upstream reach should be connected to the downstream reach (rp_from_fk_wastewater_networkelement = downstream reach).
 But inversely, the downstream reach shouldn't be connected to the upstream one.
 This rule is for swwf-channels (secondary network).
-In pwwf-network, there must be always a node between to reaches.
+In pwwf-network, there must be always a node between two reaches.